-For traditional wooden pencils, we also have a great article on making DIY Pen & Pencil Grips which are perfect for smaller hands.
+For traditional wooden pencils, we also have a great article on making DIY Pen & Pencil Grips perfect for smaller hands.

-Pencils are great for when your children are first starting to learn to write but did you know that using a fountain pen may help to improve your children’s handwriting, neat handwriting has many benefits in life & especially for exams.
+Pencils are great for when your children are first starting to learn to write but did you know that using a fountain pen may help improve your children’s handwriting?
+Neat handwriting has many benefits in life & especially for exams.

 A respected junior school switches their children over in year 5 to fountain pens.
 As they are a firm believer in the benefits that this brings to their pupils.